somethingshawnx/Shopify-Sales-Analytics-Dashboard/README.md

 This dashboard can be used by:

 * Business Analysts to monitor KPIs
-* Operations teams to improve delivery efficiency
+* Operations teams to improve efficiency
 * Marketing teams to understand customer preferences
-* Restaurant partners to track performance and feedback
+* Other partners to track performance and feedback